jpadams/runyer/README.md

 ======
 Automagically create mco/Live Management tasks for POSIX or Windows machines.

 Make modules with your desired actions.
 Classify master and agents.
-A Windows node with skip a POSIX action and vice versa.
+A Windows node will skip a POSIX action and vice versa.

 POSIX nodes can return the results of stdout.
 Windows nodes can't right now.
 Windows is fire and forget!